amisana/pulsify/README.md

 - **Backend**: Node.js, Express, Socket.io
 - **Protocol**: WebRTC, WebSocket

+Stack: LiveKit (WebRTC), Next.js, Node.js, Neon Postgres, AudD for music recognition.
+What's new in 2.0:

+Stream from browser tab or system audio (BlackHole/VB-Cable)

+Music recognition with automatic deduplication and "winner selection"

+24/7 demo rooms (NTS Radio, SomaFM, and yes...
+Money For Nothing on loop)

+See Lobby rooms from inside a room

+Push-to-talk overlay for hosts

 ---
 *STERILIZATION IS A WEAPON OF THE RULERS • FREEDOM IS A LUXURY NOT A RIGHT*